-Bob Lee, Jr., joined the Lee team in 1977, right after graduating from Bradford High School, Kenosha, WI.
-Joining his family’s business was a proud moment for him, along with it being a big change from his duties of “guarding the secret recipe for Colonel Sanders” at KFC.
+Bob Lee, Jr., joined the Lee team in 1977 after graduating from Bradford High School, Kenosha, WI.
+Joining his family’s business was a proud moment for him, and it was a significant change from his duties of “guarding the secret recipe for Colonel Sanders” at KFC.

-Taking advantage of his work experience as a plumber’s apprentice with his family’s company, Lee went on to gain his Master Plumbers Certification, along with becoming a state-licensed designer of plumbing systems.
+Taking advantage of his work experience as a plumber’s apprentice with his family’s company, Lee gained his Master Plumbers Certification and became a state-licensed designer of plumbing systems.
 His hard work and dedication paid off when he took over the company, from his father, in 1995.
-His love of the company is only surpassed by the appreciation he has for the team he works with.
+His love of the company is only surpassed by his appreciation for the team he works with.
 “They are a group of hardworking and dedicated men and women.
 I am proud to work with them every day.”

-Lee’s own hard work and dedication has also lead to gaining recognition within the community.
-He was awarded the 2016 Kenosha Area Business Alliance Entrepreneur of the Year, the 2007 Boys & Girls Club of Kenosha Mary Ashley Frost Award and in 2003, he was recognized as the Kenosha Area Business Alliance Person of the Year.
+Lee’s hard work and dedication have also led to his recognition within the community.
+He was awarded the 2016 Kenosha Area Business Alliance Entrepreneur of the Year and the 2007 Boys & Girls Club of Kenosha Mary Ashley Frost Award.
+In 2003, he was recognized as the Kenosha Area Business Alliance Person of the Year.

-Lee continues his family’s history of community involvement with his work with the Boys & Girls Club of Kenosha, where he collaborated closely with Joe Madrigrano in the creation of the Shirley Madrigrano & Natalie Lee Performing & Visual Arts Foundation.
-Along with promoting community outreach and support within Lee, he also serves as a board member for the Froedtert South Hospital Systems, on the Board of Trustees for Carthage College and on the Somers Planning Commission.
+Lee continues his family’s history of community involvement with his work with the Boys & Girls Club of Kenosha, where he collaborated closely with Joe Madrigrano in creating the Shirley Madrigrano & Natalie Lee Performing & Visual Arts Foundation.
+Along with promoting community outreach and support within Lee, he also serves as a board member for the Froedtert South Hospital Systems, the Board of Trustees for Carthage College, and the Somers Planning Commission.